seanMj/stopMASSkillersFromMASScasualtys/README.md

        [Hallways] ok, I tried Hallways your up next.

-Its can reduce the deaths but...
-I don't know the math in this area so... idk where to begin.
-BTW, I cant express myself that well, so this is eh and will take a while, until I can find the best wording... omg i could use MS Word.
+#
-In another way to say it: by using snaking hallways, you can in theory keep dynamic and moving killbox(s), while also keeping dynamic, and moving save zones for victims.
+Using snaking hallways, you can in theory keep dynamic and moving killbox(s), while also keeping dynamic, and moving save zones for victims.
 Just By using Some principles of fluid dynamics (idk where I seen it, but it was in my head just enough to make the connection) and a bit of geometry, we could reduce a large volume of  Potential casualties from happening just by dealing with